2017-fall-os/shell-ralvarez14/shell/Readme.md

 Edit 2: CD command bugs has been resolved, working fine; currently working on piping

 Edit 3 [11/17/2017] : pipes and parameters for commands, as well as PS1 variable are working properly

+Edit 4 [11/21/2017} : fixed bug with crtl + D now it exits on crt + D

+RUNNING TEST: While some of the test PASSED some have FAILED.